mullergit/T6615/README.md

 This product is _**open source**_!

-if you see me (or any other IFSC employee) at the local, and you've found our code helpful, please buy us a round!
+if you see me (or any other IFSC employee) at the local, and you've found our code helpful, please buy a round of beer!

 Please use, reuse, and modify these files as you see fit.